kyeji1107/Optimizing_genetic_gain_and_diversity_in_seed_orchards/README.md

 1. Install AMPL and a compatible solver.
 2. Prepare your input data files (b.dat, l.dat, u.dat, c.dat) following the AMPL format.
 3. Set scalar parameters in so.dat.
-4. Execute the optimization:
+4. Execute the optimization in so.run
-   ampl so.run

 ### Option B: Running the Case Study (R)
 1. Run 01_data_gen.R to simulate the population and estimate genetic values (requires ASReml license).
-2. Run 02_scenarios.R to execute the optimization across different scenarios.
+2. Run 02_scenario_1.R or 03_scenario_2.R to execute the optimization across different scenarios.
-   (Note: This script bridges the R-generated data with the AMPL optimization framework.)

 ---